brillout/wildcard-api/docs/intro.template.md

 !INLINE ./snippets/faq-section-footer.md --hide-source-path

-### I can create custom API myself, do I need Wildcard?
+### I can create a custom API myself, do I need Wildcard?

-You don't need Wildcard:
-instead of Wildcard,
+Instead of Wildcard,
-you can create a custom API by adding HTTP routes to your web server.
+you can create a custom API yourself by manually adding HTTP routes to your web server.

 Wildcard is just a little tool that takes care of:
  - Serialization